Director Cheatle Resigns And State Police Testimony

 And as the American people wait for an after-action report, what can or should law enforcement agencies at any level be doing to address concerns about transparency and protect that public trust?

-Well, I I'll I'll start right here.
+Well, I'll start right here.

-I mean, you have the Pennsylvania State Police has given it filled in a lot of gaps that should have been filled in a long time ago.
+It filled in a lot of gaps that should have been filled in a long time ago.

 This is information that should be known to everyone.

-It is what it is, and sharing this information lets everyone know exactly uh what occurred and gives us some insight of things that we need to correct.
+And sharing this information lets everyone know exactly what occurred and gives us some insight of things that we need to correct.

 And you've been here now throughout this day, throughout questioning from a number of members of this committee.

-As this committee continues to investigate the failures that resulted in this shooting, what are some of the key questions that you believe should be asked about the assassination attempt as well as the management and organization of Secret Service more broadly?
+As this committee continues to investigate the failures that resulted in this shooting, what are some of the key questions that you believe should be asked about the assassination attempt, as well as the management and organization of Secret Service more broadly?

 I'll just speak in just general terms.

-The first question that I think we all need to ask is with so many elevated positions available, what steps were taken to protect those assets?
+The first question that I think we all need to ask is, with so many elevated positions available, what steps were taken to protect those assets?

 Higher locations create unique problems, and as a result, they should have been part of any action plan.